-In 1978, the voters adopted Proposition 13, which added article XIII A to the California Constitution.
-Article XIII A drastically reduced property tax revenue previously enjoyed by local governments by providing that "the maximum amount of any ad valorem tax on real property shall not exceed one percent (1%) of the full cash value" and that the one percent (1%) tax was to be collected by counties and "apportioned according to law to the districts within the counties..."253 In addition to limiting property tax revenue, section 4 also restricts a local government's ability to impose special taxes by requiring a two-thirds approval by voters.254
+property shall not exceed one percent (1%) of the full cash value" and that the one percent (1%) tax was to be collected by counties and "apportioned according to law to the districts within the counties..."
+In addition to limiting property tax revenue, section 4 also restricts a local government's ability to impose special taxes by requiring a two-thirds approval by voters.

-Article XIII B was adopted by the voters less than 18 months after the addition of article XIII A, and was billed as "the next logical step to Proposition 13."255 While article XIII A is aimed at controlling ad valorem property taxes and the imposition of new special taxes, "the thrust of article XIII B is toward placing certain limitations on the growth of appropriations at both the state and local government level; in particular, Article XIII B places limits on the authorization to expend the 'proceeds of taxes."256
+Article XIII B was adopted by the voters less than 18 months after the addition of article XIII A, and was billed as "the next logical step to Proposition 13."
+While article XIII A is aimed at controlling ad valorem property taxes and the imposition of new special taxes, "the thrust of article XIII B is toward placing certain limitations on the growth of appropriations at both the state and local government level; in particular, Article XIII B places limits on the authorization to expend the 'proceeds of taxes."

-Article XIII B established "an appropriations limit," or spending limit for each "local government" beginning in fiscal year 1980-1981.257 Section 1 of article XIII B defines the appropriations limit as follows:
+Article XIII B established "an appropriations limit," or spending limit for each "local government" beginning in fiscal year 1980-1981.
+249 Section 1 of article XIII B defines the appropriations limit as follows:

-The total annual appropriations subject to limitation of the State and of each local government shall not exceed the appropriations limit of the entity of government for the prior year adjusted for the change in the cost of living and the change in population, except as otherwise provided by this article.258
+The total annual appropriations subject to limitation of the State and of each local government shall not exceed the appropriations limit of the entity of government for the prior year adjusted for the change in the cost of living and the change in population, except as otherwise provided by this article.